ericelliott/redux-dsm/README.md

 });
 ```

+## .actions: [...String]

-`Actions` is an array of strings.
+`actions` is an array of strings.
 If you use the returned `.actionCreators`, you probably don't need to use these, but it's handy for debugging.
 For the above example, it returns:

 ```js
   "actions": [